 Break an Expensive Habit

 Whether you smoke a pack a day or purchase lattes daily, some bad habits affect more than your health.
-Giving up your weekday gourmet coffee or pack of cigarettes would save you $1,200 in a year.
+Giving up a pack of cigarettes would save you about $1,000 in a year if you smoke eight cigarettes a day.
 Use that money to get out of debt, donate to a charity or fund a mix of both.

 Making coffee at home costs pennies, by comparison.
-Quitting smoking can also save you from pricey medical fees.
+Quitting smoking can also save you from pricey medical fees, and you’ll be helping limit second-hand smoke to the people around you.

 Read More Fiction